If you had asked me a year ago where I’d be I wouldn’t have seen this coming: a major move and career shift.

 Crossview is 129 years old (our denomination is only 6 years older!).
 They have an extensive ministry in the city, but have a church in North Mankato.
 They have a dream to reach the rest of the city with new church plants.
 God uses new church plants more than any other way in the USA to reach those who don’t know Jesus.
 We get to start a movement, we pray, to reach not only Mankato, but the nearby rural areas, country folks and other cities surrounding Mankato.

 It looks like my hometown of Dawson, MN.
 I grew up around the rivers, silos and corn fields.
 The snowy drifts, the blizzards, the hotter summers and the rolling hills look familiar!

 So as we went through assessment (that’s another story for another day), Church Planting Class and our interview, we had to keep the news to ourselves.
 Our mentors and some friends knew of course, but mostly we kept it to ourselves.
 That was the hardest part!
 I love to tell people good news and it just about killed me to keep this secret.

 We were able to figure out a timeline, tell our church family and Crossview had time to do the same.

-So here’s the deal folks: we move Feb 14.
-There are so much good good stories about how God is providing for our needs (like having our friends buy our house, medical bills and 2.5 year insurance headaches coming to a close 12/31/18 so we could sell our home) but for now, I am home looking at piles of boxes.
+We moved Feb 14.
+There are so many good good stories about how God is providing for our needs (like having our friends buy our house, medical bills and 2.5 year insurance headaches coming to a close 12/31/18 so we could sell our home) but for now, here is the first installment of our story.

-We are so sad to leave Duluth!
-The kids are going through varying degrees of grief.
+We were so sad to leave Duluth!
+The kids are still going through varying degrees of grief.
 But we are trusting that there is something else waiting for us which has been prepared for us.